This article describes the portfolio settings you may edit via the portfolio manager in Meisterplan.

 - If you select the Share with all users option, all users (including new users) can access this portfolio.
-Please note that users that may edit and delete portfolios (depending on the access level and editing rights, see top of page) will be able to edit this portfolio as well.
+Please note that users that may configure and delete portfolios (depending on their administrative rights) will be able to configure this portfolio as well.

-- If you select the Share with specified users option, only users with the access rights and administrators may see and select it in the portfolio manager.
-Users will be able to see, edit and delete portfolios that have been shared with them depending on their access level and editing rights.
+- If you select the Share with specified users option, only users with the All Portfolios right may see and select it in the portfolio manager.
+Users will be able to see, configure and delete portfolios that have been shared with them depending on their administrative rights.

 By default, a portfolio contains all projects.

 You may change which projects are displayed in your portfolio by filtering them by project properties.

 Please note that projects excluded from the portfolio by your filter will still be displayed if a role or resource included in the portfolio has allocations to those projects.
 Those projects will then still be considered.
 When a portfolio role or resource with allocations to non-portfolio projects is selected, those projects will be displayed with an icon indicating them as non-portfolio projects.